 The next item on the agenda was a request for the Faculty Senate to review the AA/PPS 02.03.01 Conduct and Planning of Courses, which will be due April 25.

-This edit proposes combining AA/PPS 02.03.01 “Conduct and Planning of Courses,” AA/PPS 02.03.02 “Conduct of Classes” and AA/PPS 02.03.20 “Maintenance and Improvement in Quality of Teaching” into one policy.
+This edit proposes combining AA/PPS 02.03.01 “Conduct and Planning of Courses,” AA/PPS 02.03.02 “Conduct of Classes,” and AA/PPS 02.03.20 “Maintenance and Improvement in Quality of Teaching” into one policy.
 Edits have been proposed for this full policy review, including changing the review date, updating URL links and office names, adding additional modalities for office hours, and removing references to page numbers in the Faculty Handbook, which has been converted to a website.

 MOTION to approve the April 3, 2024, Minutes.
 PASSED.